Applications deadline ends on August 15, 2021

 - the Humphrey Program’s social media platforms:

-If you have further questions, please contact U.S. Embassy Belgrade’s Public Affairs Section (PAS) via email at email@example.com or by telephone at 011/706-4263.
-(Note: Email is a better option, however, during this period of time while PAS staff are teleworking.)
+If you have further questions, please contact U.S. Embassy Belgrade’s Public Affairs Section (PAS) via email at firstname.lastname@example.org or by telephone at 011/706-4263.
+(Note: Email is a better option, however, since Embassy staff are sometimes teleworking.)